2019 Medicare Prices and Out-of-Pocket Costs

 - For days 61 to 90: $341 coinsurance per day

-- For days 91 and beyond: $682 coinsurance per “lifetime reserve day*”
+- For days 91 and beyond: $682 coinsurance per each “lifetime reserve day*”

 - After a 90-day hospitalization in one benefit period, each additional day counts toward your lifetime reserve of 60 days of hospitalization covered by Medicare Part A.